mateusgamba/sidebar-grid/README.md

 }
 ```

-The addWidget is used to create new item.
+addWidget is used to create a new item.
 The addWidget has eight parameters, you can [see](https://github.com/gridstack/gridstack.js/tree/develop/doc#addwidgetel-x-y-width-height-autoposition-minwidth-maxwidth-minheight-maxheight-id).
-But it will be only 6 parameters:
+But I will be using only 6 parameters:

 -   el - item html
 -   x, y, width, height - widget position/dimensions (optional)
--   autoPosition - if true then x, y parameters will be ignored and widget will be places on the first available position (optional)
+-   autoPosition - if true then x, y parameters will be ignored and widget will be placed on the first available position (optional)

 The parameter first I'm using ReactDOMServer.renderToStaticMarkup to receives JSX from component and returns clean and escaped html in string, because the render is make for jQuery.